rehanvipin/smally/README.md

 ### What's working?
 1. The image compression
 2. The video compression
 ...
 That's it?
+Haha no
-Not really, they don't technically work, as of now the output files also contain the redundant information which meant to be discarded.
+As of now the output files also contain the redundant information which is meant to be discarded.
-Although the mp4 format somehow already does this when it receives the processed file.
+Although, the mp4 format somehow already does this when it receives the processed frames.

 ### What's left?
 1. Actual compression, maybe with a new format.
 Need a fancy new decoder too.
-This might be to send files over networks to networks.
+Can save network bandwidth 10/10.
 2. Parallelize?
 A lot of the operations can be parallelized, maybe with CPU threads, maybe with a GPU.
 3. Clean up the use of external libraries, try to maximise each one's functionality.

 ## Actual usage